hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

-1. Corgi add progress #86 on hyungmogu.com♥♥
+1. Corgi add progress #87 on hyungmogu.com♥♥
-    - Corgi working on converting static template to dynamic template for `home page` #13
+    - Corgi working on converting static template to dynamic template for `home page` #14
         - Corgi working on converting static template to dynamic template
+        - Corgi working on adding `SecondaryHeader.js` component to app
+        - Corgi completed adding `PrimaryHeaderMobile.js` component to app
-        - Corgi working on fixing react app update not showing on github
+        - Corgi compelted fixing react app update not showing on github
         - Corgi completed fixing missing github and linkedin icon in `PrimaryHeader.js`
         - Corgi completed fixing wrong position of primary navigation menu
         - Corgi completed fixing `image not found` error in `PrimaryHeader.js`